CloudCoinConsortium/Continues-Development/README.md

 3. Function Outputs.
 Takes data from functions and transforms it as needed and displayes data to the user

 ## Function Layer
-The Function Layer should perform all the functionality so that the IO layers does not need to do any.
-# Functions
 The functions will be "Deep".
 This means that one function will do as much work as possible for the caller.
 The purpose of this is to make the job of connecting the UI to the functions will be much easer and so that the majority of the testing can be performed on the function and not at the UI stage.